This page provides information on the Image sampler rollout in the V-Ray tab of the Render Settings.

 Choosing the Best Image Sampler for the Situation

-No one image sampler is best for all scenes or workflows.
+No image sampler is best for all scenes or workflows.
 Choosing the best image sampler is usually a matter of experimentation, but there are a few guidelines you can follow.
 For additional information, see the Progressive Image Sampler and Bucket Image Sampler pages.

 - Setting Image Sampler Type to Bucket is the same as the Adaptive Type in previous versions of V-Ray.